mongodb/docs/source/includes/steps-load-sample-data-de.rst

    .. step:: In the ensuing dialog box, click :guilabel:`Load Sample Dataset` to confirm.

-      Once the load completes, the :guilabel:`Collections` view refreshes to show your sample data.
+      Once the load completes, the view refreshes to show your sample data.

       You should see the following databases in your {+database-deployment+}: